Understanding Embezzlement Charges in Florida

 A person who uses their privileged position to take money or property from an employer or other party without permission can be charged with embezzlement.
 In Florida, embezzlement is a very serious criminal offense.

 If convicted of embezzlement, a defendant could face significant jail time.
-Here, our top-rated Miami criminal defense lawyers provide an overview of embezzlement charges in Florida.
+Here, our top-rated Miami defense lawyers provide an overview of embezzlement charges in Florida.
 If you were arrested for embezzlement or you are currently being investigated for this crime, it is imperative that you speak to an attorney immediately.

 Florida Law: What is Embezzlement?